theskeletoncrew/treat-toolbox/README.md

 Which Firebase emulators do you want to set up?
 Functions, Firestore, Storage

+Which port do you want to use for the functions emulator?
+5001 [just press enter]

+Which port do you want to use for the firestore emulator?
+8080 [just press enter]

+Which port do you want to use for the storage emulator?
+9199 [just press enter]

+Would you like to enable the Emulator UI?
+Yes

+Which port do you want to use for the Emulator UI (leave empty to use any available port)?
+[just press enter]

 Would you like to download the emulators now? y [Yes]
 ```